The Most Famous Places First

 Satisfy Your Curiosities in the Suburbs and Beyond

 Children’s science museum, the campus includes the Rockford Art Museum and Burpee Museum of Natural History.
 Houses a live science theater.
-Located in Rockford.

 Located in Bolingbrook – Hit the trails, take part in a nature program, visit the bee hives, or buy honey produced on site.